Arpit-Shah/ArtosDoc/docs/source/StepByStepBDD/implement-project-structure.rst

 Implement Project
 *****************

-ARTOS BDD test project consists of two components:
+ARTOS BDD test project consists of three components:

 * Test Runner
-* Test Class(es) that contains test steps
+* Class(s) containing test steps
+* Feature File(s)

 The project can be configured in many different ways as per the business requirement.